puppetlabs/puppet-docs/source/upgrade/upgrade_steps.md

 You've got a fork in the road at this point.
 You can either *upgrade* your existing server infrastructure to the latest version of its components, or you can *migrate* to new servers, putting your configuration and data onto a clean installation.
 We strongly recommend migration because it gives you a fresh start.
 There's less to go awry during the setup phase and if something does go wrong, it's easy to recycle the servers and try again.
 Migration also offers you the chance to refresh your operating system's installation.

 >*Puppet Enterprise 3.x installations _must_ migrate*; all of our testing and documentation is geared towards migration.
-In fact, we're reluctant to suggest that upgrading is an option at all, but it is technically possible, so for completeness' sake it seemed worthy of a mention; open source sites are free to try it... and power users might even make it work.
+Open source users are free to try it... and power users might even make it work.

 Assuming you're going to go down the migration route, there's a wealth of documentation to help you: